 When taken as prescribed as a part of a comprehensive treatment plan, methadone therapy is considered safe and effective, according to the National Institute on Drug Abuse.
 However, misuse of methadone outside of treatment can lead to dependency and addiction.

 Methadone is less addictive than other opioids, but it does have addictive qualities.
-The drug is long-acting and stays in the body longer than other opioids.
+The drug is long-acting and stays in the body longer than other opiates and opioids.
 Withdrawal from methadone may not begin until one to two days after the last dose, and symptoms may persist for 10 to 20 days.

 Symptoms of methadone withdrawal include: